Rose Nader

-Rose Nader (Arabic: روز نادر) (February 7, 1906 – January 20, 2006; born Rose Bouziane (Arabic: روز بوزين)) was a Lebanese-American activist in her hometown of Winsted, Connecticut.
+Rose Nader (روز نادر; February 7, 1906 – January 20, 2006; born Rose Bouziane (روز بوزين) was a Lebanese-American activist in her hometown of Winsted, Connecticut.
 She was the mother of U.S. activist, consumer advocate, and frequent third-party candidate Ralph Nader, professor Laura Nader, community advocate Shafeek Nader, and social scientist Claire Nader.

-Biography
+Early life

 Rose Bouziane was born in Zahlé, Ottoman Empire, modern day Lebanon.
 She taught high school French and Arabic, as the first woman teacher to teach outside of her hometown, before she married Nathra Nader in 1925.
 They immigrated to the United States, and soon settled in Winsted, Connecticut.
 At home, Rose Nader grew her own vegetables and refused to serve processed food.
 She also limited or banned certain foods due to her worries about carcinogens.

+Career

 In 1955, she confronted U.S. Senator Prescott Bush over a catastrophic flood in Winsted and convinced him to work on a dry-dam proposal that was later completed.
 Nader also fought for better water quality standards in Winsted. and advocated building a community center for children.
 She volunteered in Peace Action and Co-op America.